3DOM-FBK/deep-image-matching/notes.md

 - [ ] add steerers with DeDoDe
-- [ ] pass roma, loftr and se2loftr working on multi res
-- [ ] togliere export_bundler_format da config.py
+- [ ] open issue on pydegensac for pairs with many tie points (>10000).
+Quite random results with LoFTR and RoMa